 Foster families receive monthly payments for the living expenses of children in foster care but the $180.00 football registration fees were beyond the budget.
 The foster father completed the CASA Foundation of Las Vegas online application, provided the documentation supporting the amount he was requesting, and within days picked up a check to enroll Clayton in Pop Warner football.

 Diabetes is in Avila’s family history.
 Her mother died of diabetes when Avlia was 8 and Avlia was diagnosed with diabetes shortly after her death.
-Her father turned to alcohol during the grieving process and soon Avlia was in foster care after being found wondering her neighborhood at 1:00 AM and the follow up to her diabetes needs had been neglected.

 The Nevada Diabetes Association holds a summer camp that is staffed with medical professionals to help children learn to understand and control their health and diabetes.
 The camp is held in Northern California so traveling expenses had to be added to the expensive price of the camp.
 The CASA Foundation of Las Vegas has funded the last 2 years of Avlia’s summer diabetes camp as well as diabetes training for Avlia’s CASA Social Worker.